Chen-Jiawen-Git/SSUIS-Serotyping/README.md

 # Streptococcus suis CPS Serotyping Tool

 This is a Python-based serotyping tool for *Streptococcus suis*.
 It utilizes BLAST+ to align Capsular Polysaccharide (CPS) synthesis gene clusters in Whole Genome Sequencing (WGS) data.
-It incorporates a high-precision differentiation strategy based on **cpsK gene point mutations (SNPs)** for highly similar serotypes (such as Serotype 1 vs 14 and Serotype 2 vs 1/2).
+It incorporates a high-precision differentiation strategy based on **cpsK gene point mutations (SNPs)** for highly similar serotypes (Serotype 1 vs 14 and Serotype 2 vs 1/2).

 ## Key Features